marskar/BIOF309_Fall2017/README.md

 ------------------

 This course is designed for non-programmers, biologists, or those without specific knowledge of python to learn how to program.
-Week by week
-we will slowly build up your skills and understanding of programming and the python language.
+Week by week we will slowly build up your skills and understanding of programming and the python language.
 As with learning any language you will get as much out of this class as you put in more effort.
-There will be in class demonstrations and
-Homework most weeks for you to practice and learn at your own pace.
+There will be in class demonstrations,using [Jupyter Notebooks](http://jupyter-notebook.readthedocs.io/en/latest/examples/Notebook/What%20is%20the%20Jupyter%20Notebook.html), activities to be completed outside of class, mostly using [DataCamp](https://www.datacamp.com), and homework for you to practice and learn at your own pace.

 Learning Objectives